hkwu/ghastly/docs/README.md

 By adding the string `code` to the `parameters` array, we're telling Ghastly to parse a parameter from the input string and place its value into the `args` object.
 Every time a handler is invoked, it gets passed a **context** object containing several useful properties; the `args` object is one of those properties.

 Notice that we also added the ellipsis (`...`) to the parameter name.
-Ghastly actually delimits command parameters by spaces, with exception to strings wrapped in quotes.
-The ellipsis tells Ghastly to skip this preprocessing step and retrieve the parameter value as is so that we don't accidentally change the meaning of the code.
+Ghastly delimits command arguments by spaces (with exception to strings wrapped in quotes).
+The ellipsis forms what's called a *literal parameter*, telling Ghastly to skip this preprocessing step and retrieve the parameter value as is so that we don't accidentally change the meaning of the code.

 With that done, we only need to evaluate the code and report the results: